Annual Report for Tenants - Plain Text Version

-In an average time of 44 days which is an improvement on least year
+In an average time of 55 days which has increased from last year.

 93% of housing applications are made online

 447 tenancies were ended with an average tenancy lasting for 9.6 years